byme8/ZeroQL/README.md

 # How to use

-Library setup may look a bit complicated a first, but you need to do only once.
+Library setup may look a bit complicated at first, but you need to do only once.
 Then you will be able to use the library without any issues.

+The initial setup:
 ``` bash
 dotnet new console -o QLClient # create console app
 cd QLClient # go to project folder